UnicomTIC-Jerobert/print_app_docs/version_AI_studio/step_14.md

     *   Click the **"Edit"** button.
 The URL should change to `/editor/annual-report-template`, and you should see the editor layout.
 (It won't load the correct data yet; that's the next step).
     *   Go back to the dashboard.
 Click the **"Use"** button.
 The URL should change to `/sendouts/annual-report-template`, and you should see our simple placeholder text.

-Once you have successfully verified this new navigation and the dashboard is displaying correctly, let me know, and we'll move on to **Step 3: Connecting the Editor to Load and Save Data.**
+Once you have successfully verified this new navigation and the dashboard is displaying correctly, let me know, and we'll move on to